How To Get Started with Photo Organization of Old Family Photos

 You will notice this system closely mirrors my genealogy filing system.
 That is no coincidence.
 Learning and using one type of system saves time and ensures consistency.
 This greatly reduces the chances I will “lose” a photo in my files.

-Keeping your filing system consistent despite the type of files you are organizing will make returning to your needed files easier.
-Remember: Keep things simple!
+Keeping your file names and filing system consistent despite the type of files you are organizing will make returning to your needed files easier.

 Here is a condensed version of the photo organization steps I use: